stalker24rus/my_cv_blog_2/README.md

 7.4.
 Initialize the nginx.conf file

-If you use SSL the command:
+7.4.1.
+If you use SSL(for https) then run sh-script:
 >```console
 > $ sudo ./scripts/init_nginx_conf.sh --ssl prefix
 >```

-!!!Place prefix yours sertificate prefix-file name wich you want copy to /etc/nginx/ssl.
+!!!Replace prefix to yours sertificate prefix-file name, wich you want copy to /etc/nginx/ssl.

 Script create ssl-dir on path /etc/nginx/ssl and create nginx.conf file with prefix for .crt-file.
-After copy your ssl sert (.crt-file) to /etc/nginx/ssl on your server.
+After copy your ssl sert (.crt-file) to /etc/nginx/ssl.

+7.4.2.
 If you do not want use SSL, then do command:
 >```console
 > $ sudo ./scripts/init_nginx_conf.sh --nossl
 >```
 Script create nginx.conf file without using ssl.

+---

 8. Run project